Religion in Louisville, Kentucky: Judaism

 The Jewish population of around 14,200 in the region is served by five synagogues.
 Most Jewish families emigrated from Eastern Europe at the start of the 20th century; around 800 Soviet Jews have moved to Louisville since 1991.
 Jewish immigrants founded Jewish Hospital in what was once the center of the city's Jewish district.
 From 2005 to 2012, Jewish Hospital merged with two Kentucky-based Catholic healthcare systems to form KentuckyOne Health, which later in 2012 announced a partnership with the University of Louisville Hospital.
 A significant focal point for Louisville's Jewish community is located near Bowman Field, where there are two Orthodox synagogues (including Anshei Sfard, founded in 1893), the Jewish Community Center, Jewish Family and Career Services, and an affordable housing complex.
 One of the most historically prominent members of Louisville's Jewish community was Justice Louis Brandeis, a Louisville native who became the first Jew to sit on the Supreme Court of the United States in 1916.

 Islam

 In 2001, there were an estimated 4,000 to 10,000 practicing Muslims in Louisville attending six local mosques.
 These mosques include the Westport Mosque, a part of the newly founded Muslim Community Center.
 The Muslim Community Center includes The Islamic School of Louisville (ISofL), an expanding school located on Old Westport Road.
 The ISofL is adjacent to the Westport Mosque.
+The Presidency of Religious Affairs of Türkiye has a mosque as well.